A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 The beamforming of XL-MIMO systems is changed from far-field beam steering to near-field beam focusing due to different EM characteristics from the planar wave to the spherical wave.
 Linear signal beamforming schemes, such as maximal ratio (MR), zero-forcing (ZF), and minimum mean-square error (MMSE), are practical candidates for mMIMO systems.
 As the number of antennas increases, the algorithm's complexity needs to be reduced further.
-In doing so, a few low-complexity beamforming schemes have been proposed, detailed as follows.
+In doing so, a few low-complexity beamforming schemes have been proposed.
+In this part, we review the beamforming schemes design for XL-MIMO from the perspective of conventional linear beamforming schemes, low-complexity beamforming schemes, and optimization design for beamforming schemes.